Skip to content

 apost POST async

 All methods accept optional params (struct expression for query string), timeout (seconds), and POST methods additionally accept body (struct expression serialized as JSON).
-Each returns a Utf8 expression with the response body — pipe it through .str.json_decode() to parse JSON.
+Each returns a Utf8 expression with the response body — parse it with .str.json_decode().

 See the full API reference.